 Final comments/suggestions, if any, may be sent to email@example.com by 17 December 2021 (Friday).
 The notice states that earlier comments/suggestions have already been considered and the same may not be repeated.

 A copy of the Rules may be accessed here:

 This post is brought to you by BananaIP’s IP Consulting & Strategy Department.

 About BananaIP’s IP Consulting & Strategy Department

 BananaIP’s IP Consulting & Strategy Department has the experience of helping companies use IP for business and competitive advantage.
 Companies regularly seek their assistance, advise and opinions on identifying/mining inventions and creations, conducting IP audits, protecting IP assets appropriately, launching risk free products, managing litigation for business benefit, resolving disputes out of Court, making money out of IP, enforcing IP, and licensing transactions.
 If you have any questions, or need any clarifications, please write to firstname.lastname@example.org.

-Please note that these case updates have been put together from different sources, primary and secondary, and BananaIP’s reporters may not have verified all the decisions published in the bulletin.
+Please note that the news bulletin has been put together from different sources, primary and secondary, and BananaIP’s reporters may not have verified all the news published in the bulletin.
 You may write to email@example.com for corrections and take down.